 Out of panic and pressure that their children will be “left behind” during the college admissions process, families often fall victim to the mega-test prep firm’s large class instructional package “deals.”
-Universities and private companies alike employ 100’s of instructors who guarantee “that students scoring in the 500’s will get in the 750 range,” according to Derek Briggs, a professor at the University of Colorado School of Education as quoted in the Wall Street Journal’s article, “Do SAT Prep Courses Help Test Takers?”
+These are not private college counselors, also known as independent college counselors.
+Universities and private companies alike employ hundreds of instructors who guarantee “that students scoring in the 500’s will get in the 750 range,” as well as college essay writing help that promises scores in the 90th percentile after only one or two sessions, according to Derek Briggs, a professor at the University of Colorado School of Education as quoted in the Wall Street Journal’s article, “Do SAT Prep Courses Help Test Takers?”

 The Rough Reality

 The vast majority of learners require skill-based teaching in addition to “one size fits all” test prep strategies.
 The College Success Network suggests that large class settings of over eight students do not yield the miraculous results universities and private test prep companies advertise.
 Our private college counselors have known this for years, of course.
 With large group classes, students get test-taking tips and drill through multiple practice tests — but most rarely have the opportunity for specific feedback or one-to-one coaching.
 This is especially true of their so-called college essay tutors, who don’t have time for the personalized attention that struggling writers need.
 So instructors don’t address individual needs in a large class, but they are also ill-equipped to provide fundamental grammar, reading comprehension, writing and math skills instruction that so many college hopefuls require.